muhammedkayag/Spf_Spoof_Tester/README.md

-# SPF Spoofing Test
+# SPF Spoofing Tester

-SPF Spoofing Test is a Python-based utility designed to help security professionals assess whether a domain is vulnerable to email spoofing due to missing or improperly configured SPF (Sender Policy Framework) records.
+SPF Spoofing Tester is a Python-based utility designed to help security professionals assess whether a domain is vulnerable to email spoofing due to missing or improperly configured SPF (Sender Policy Framework) records.

 The tool performs SPF validation checks, resolves MX records, and attempts to send a test email using a specified sender address.
 This allows administrators and security researchers to evaluate how recipient mail servers handle messages originating from domains without proper email authentication controls.